Niffy/AndEngineTMXTiledMapExtension/README.md

  * When using an Isometric tileset with offsets in Tiled, the X offset has to be negative
  * To set the draw method call the TMXTiledMap method setIsometricDrawMethod
  * Set the map draw origin, in the load method.
 If you don't want one then use the values 0;
+ * If loading multiple maps with the same tile set, then use a TMXTileSetSourceManager to reduce loading in the same image multiple times.

  ```java
 TMXTiledMap txMap;